orientechnologies/orientdb-docs/Indexes.md

 ### Range Queries

+Not all the indexes support range queries (check above).
 In the case of range queries, the field subject to the range must be the last one, (that is, the one on the far right).
 For example,

 <pre>
 orientdb> <code class="lang-sql userinput">SELECT FROM INDEX:books WHERE key BETWEEN ["Donald Knuth", "The Art of